 If you cannot find an answer to your question below, email us at contact@tradecraftpi.com

 While we offer a range of private investigation services—including locating people - missing persons, background checks, and social media investigations—our true specialty is surveillance.
-Whether it’s uncovering the truth in infidelity cases or gathering critical evidence for child custody disputes, our surveillance expertise ensures you get the answers you need
+Whether it’s uncovering the truth in infidelity or cohabitation cases, or gathering critical evidence for child custody disputes, our surveillance expertise ensures you get the answers you need

 The length of an investigation varies depending on the specifics of the case.
 In surveillance cases, results can take time, depending on the subject’s routines and behavior—but in some cases, meaningful evidence may be obtained sooner than expected.
 We’ll provide you with an estimated timeline and keep you updated throughout the process.